Politeness: Techniques

 Some studies have shown that women are more likely to use politeness formulas than men, though the exact differences are not clear.
 Most current research has shown that gender differences in politeness use are complex, since there is a clear association between politeness norms and the stereotypical speech of middle class white women, at least in the UK and US.
-It is therefore unsurprising that women tend to be associated with politeness more and their linguistic behaviour judged in relation to these politeness norms.
+It is therefore unsurprising that women tend to be associated with politeness more and their linguistic behavior judged in relation to these politeness norms.

 Linguistic devices

 Besides and additionally to the above, many languages have specific means to show politeness, deference, respect, or a recognition of the social status of the speaker and the hearer.
 There are two main ways in which a given language shows politeness: in its lexicon (for example, employing certain words in formal occasions, and colloquial forms in informal contexts), and in its morphology (for example, using special verb forms for polite discourse).
 The T–V distinction is a common example in Western languages, while some Asian languages extend this to avoiding pronouns entirely.
 Some languages have complex politeness systems, such as Korean speech levels and honorific speech in Japanese.